 Water.
 Not all areas have local water lines and you may have to drill a well.
 Check with a local well-drilling company about costs.
 Also, check with local health officials about water quality.

 Sewage.
 Some areas rely on septic systems rather than city or county sanitary sewerage systems.
 If you can’t connect your home to a municipal or county system, check with local authorities about installing a septic tank.
 For more information, contact your local health department or the office responsible for issuing building permits.

 Perhaps a community specifically planned for manufactured housing appeals to you.
 Buying a home in a community involves fewer practical concerns than siting the home on your own land since most services are included.

 Another option that’s gaining popularity is a planned subdivision where the developer is responsible for installation.
 Be sure to ask us about costs, services, and covenants before you buy.

-Next > Home Buying Guide
+Return > Back to the Home Buying Guide